Healthy Eating on a Budget

 --Plant a garden and grow some of your own food.
 Even a porch or patio garden with tomatoes and herbs can help your food budget as well as the taste and nutrition of your meals.
 It also can be a rewarding experience or hobby.
 Freeze any excess produce to enjoy in the winter months.

 --Take time to educate yourself about which foods are good for you and how many servings you need each day to be healthy.
-Don’t be taken in by sparkling food labels that make health-related promises.
+Don’t be taken in by gleaming food labels that make health-related promises.
 Become a smart consumer who is not easily manipulated by fads and advertising campaigns.

 --Keep it simple.
 A healthy eating diet is generally made up of a varied combination of whole foods, such as fruits, vegetables, whole grains, legumes with a small amount of lean protein foods, dairy products and healthy fats.